MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 - Standard release

 In the **Early release** ring, new feature experiences will be enabled in your SharePoint farm as soon as they're ready.
 These feature experiences are supported for production use, but may continue to evolve based on customer feedback and validation before they reach Standard release.
-Enable early release to:
+Enable **Early release** to:

 - Use new feature experiences in a production environment as soon as they're available.
 - Explore new feature experiences in a test environment and provide feedback to Microsoft before they reach Standard release.
 - Perform compatibility testing in a test environment before they reach Standard release.
-- Prepare your internal help desk and user documentation for the new feature experiences before they reach Standard release.
+- Prepare your internal helpdesk and user documentation for the new feature experiences before they reach Standard release.

 In the **Standard release** ring, new feature experiences are enabled in your SharePoint farm once they're ready for all customers to use by default.
 These feature experiences are supported for production use and have received additional validation during Early release.
-Enable standard release if you prioritize minimal disruption to your SharePoint experience and you're willing to wait longer for new feature experiences.
+Enable Standard release if you prioritize minimal disruption to your SharePoint experience and you're willing to wait longer for new feature experiences.
 Standard release is the default feature release ring.

 Customers can switch between these two feature release rings at any time.
 However, you must run the SharePoint Products Configuration Wizard on every server in your SharePoint farm after changing this setting.
 The Wizard will perform a repair operation to ensure all features recognize the new setting.